Hysteresis

+It is difficult to define hysteresis precisely.
+Isaak D. Mayergoyz wrote "...the very meaning of hysteresis varies from one area to another, from paper to paper and from author to author.
+As a result, a stringent mathematical definition of hysteresis is needed in order to avoid confusion and ambiguity.".

 Etymology and history

 The term "hysteresis" is derived from ὑστέρησις, an Ancient Greek word meaning "deficiency" or "lagging behind".
 It was coined in 1881 by Sir James Alfred Ewing to describe the behaviour of magnetic materials.

 Some early work on describing hysteresis in mechanical systems was performed by James Clerk Maxwell.
 Subsequently, hysteretic models have received significant attention in the works of Ferenc Preisach (Preisach model of hysteresis), Louis Néel and Douglas Hugh Everett in connection with magnetism and absorption.
 A more formal mathematical theory of systems with hysteresis was developed in the 1970s by a group of Russian mathematicians led by Mark Krasnosel'skii.

 Types

 Rate-dependent

 One type of hysteresis is a lag between input and output.
 An example is a sinusoidal input X(t) that results in a sinusoidal output Y(t), but with a phase lag φ: